vwhwang/tdd-exercise/README.md

 2. What edge cases can you determine?
 Name at least 3.
 3. How would you **test** these cases?

+(You may want to skim/read Part 2 for context on what you're testing)

 When you finish talk with another pair and walk through your answers.

 ## Part 2:  Calculating a Score